 Mai ignored him.
 "Let's go over there," she said, pointing to a smaller place across the street.
 "It looks busy, so it must be good."

 He didn't contradict her but shrugged, allowing a small smile to cross his features and followed her, letting her lead the way to the restaurant of her choice.
-Before they arrived, Mai turned toward him, stopping suddenly on the sidewalk.
+Before they arrived, Mai stopped suddenly on the sidewalk as she turned toward him.
 "You did that on purpose," she accused.

 "Did what?"
 He asked mildly, raising an eyebrow.

 "You.. you tried to make me feel better."
 She dropped her gaze to her feet, looking at the scuffed and worn sneakers.
-"You've done that before, too.. thank you."
+"You've done that before, too."
+She raised her eyes to his, meeting his gaze.
+There were times she didn't think she could ever understand him and times like this when she never wanted to stop trying.
+"Thank you."

 He said nothing as he moved forward, and with a gentle push to her shoulder he turned her around and steered her forward.
 "It's lunchtime, Mai, and you've been in the sun too long.
 If you don't eat anything soon, you'll start to hallucinate."